 Message from the President

-This message is directed to you, young investigator and early career faculty.
+This message is directed to you, young investigator or early career faculty.
 Since its development in humans by Einthoven, more than 100 years ago, electrocardiology has been a continuous source of research and innovation.
 New techniques and applications for new fields have appeared in the last few decades, in an ever-changing story of renewal and rediscovery.
 For over a century, several generations of researchers, clinicians, engineers, and health professionals have devoted their lives to the study of electrocardiology

 More than 30 years ago, ISE established a Young Investigator’s Award, created as a stage for young researchers to present their investigations and developments in the field of electrocardiology.
 This is a very unique moment of our congresses, when, in a special session, all attentions are focused on the presentation of new research by early-career colleagues to the audience and a judging committee of established experts.
 I am myself a Young Investigator’s Awardee, in a well-fought competition in 2001, in which two candidates shared the first prize.
 To participate in this award was a very important step in my career and it was a unique, unforgettable experience.